 If a team has indicated an emergency, it is the duty of all other teams who are nearby and hear the distress signal to help the team or participant in distress.

-We will have several licensed EMTs on site, along with a Mobile Response Unit (a four-wheel-drive vehicle).
+We will have a licensed EMT on site.
 There will quite possibly be one or more medical doctors doctors among the participants.

 Each team will be required to fill out an intention sheet, which is a copy of the competition map, with their intended route.
 The actual route taken does not have to exactly match the intended route.
 Intention sheets are due at the briefing 15 minutes before the respective start.